NOTE: This guide is for Assessment Year (AY) 2015-16. For this year’s (AY 2016-17) tax return filing, please visit this link.

-Let’s skip “Taxes paid and Verification” module for now and go to “80G” module.
+Let’s skip “Taxes paid and Verification” tab for now and go to “80G” tab.

 Enter the donation details in only one of the four tables (A, B, C or D) as the case may be.
 Most private NGOs/charities fall under Table D (50% exemption with qualifying limit).
 Govt. run funds like Prime Minister’s Relief Fund, etc. fall under Table A (100% exemption without qualifying limit).

-In the Taxes Paid section, the values in greyed out Rows D13 through D18 will be automatically filled up based on tax deduction details entered by you in tables SCH TDS1 and SCH TDS2 on “Tax Details” module.
+In the Taxes Paid section, the values in greyed out Rows D13 through D18 will be automatically filled up based on details entered in tables SCH TDS1, SCH TDS2 and SCH IT on “Tax Details” tab.

-Tax-exempt income must be declared in Row D22.
-This can be agricultural income, interest income earned from tax-exempt investments, etc. For the complete list of tax exempt incomes, click here.
+Tax-exempt income must be declared in Row D19.
+This can be income from dividend warrants, interest earned on tax-exempt investments such as PPF, etc. For the complete list of tax exempt incomes, click here.

 Lastly, in the Verification section, enter your name, parent’s name, place of filing, date and PAN.

-After filling up the ITR form, you need to click on “Re-Calculate” button to update Rows D17 and D18.
+After filling up the ITR form, you need to verify the figures in Rows D17 and D18.